 Not all areas allow this method, so you may need to fit an air gap that prevents the build-up of pressure needed for dirty water to siphon back into the system.

-Once you are happy with your work, turn the power and water back on and run the dishwasher through a cycle on empty to test it make sure there’s no water anywhere it’s not supposed to be!
-Once everything looks good, you can put the access plate back in place and you are ready to go.
+Once you are happy with your work, turn the power and water back on and run the dishwasher through a cycle on empty to test it and make sure there’s no water anywhere it’s not supposed to be!
+Once everything looks good, you can put the access plate back in place, and you are ready to go.

 For tips on how to make the most of your appliance, read our feature on how to load a dishwasher (properly).